- Get Started

 Posted 15 January 2013

-Profiles are a strategy to help systems more effectively use the data in Tin Can statements.
-Tin Can has a structured but incredibly open way of dealing with data.
+Profiles are a strategy to help systems more effectively use the data in xAPI statements. xAPI has a structured but incredibly open way of dealing with data.
 This is its greatest strength and weakness.
 You can do anything you need to do with it, and you can make a big mess of the data in the process.

-While some would call to limit what data can be included in a Tin Can statement, this is not a good tactic.
-By limiting the data that can be transferred in a statement, we are putting ourselves in a box that will make the Tin Can specification hard to use as technology evolves.
+While some would call to limit what data can be included in a xAPI statement, this is not a good tactic.
+By limiting the data that can be transferred in a statement, we are putting ourselves in a box that will make the xAPI specification hard to use as technology evolves.
 This is why we’re here, now.
 SCORM did this to us (and probably killed Kenny.)

 If we decided right now that all statements had to have a device field and the only options for that field are a list of devices that currently exist, the spec would be hard to use as soon as a new device came out.
 A device field, if required, would be a problem if no device was involved in the experience a person had.
 Maybe a teacher observes an excellent book report presentation by Sam, and the device the teacher uses to record that has little bearing on the fact that Sam delivered an excellent presentation.
 This would break systems that expect the device field to be accurately filled.